|

 Finally, NetBurner has created an interactive Pin Configurator tool which is available online as well as in your NNDK installation under <nburn_install>\docs\NetBurner\Platform\PinConfigurator

-You may also find pinconstant.h
+You may also find pinconstant.h to be a useful reference.

 At power-up or reset, the application is decompressed from Flash memory to PSRAM, verified by checksum, and execution begins.
 If the checksum fails or the application crashes, the device will reboot to the Configuration Server to facilitate a recovery by downloading a new application.